bguerout/oleoduc/README.md

 ## groupData([options])

-A pre-built accumulator to create group of data
+A pre-built accumulator to group data into an array (without the need to flush)

 #### Parameters